In Part 1, we talked about how contaminants found in some lower quality foods could possibly be the cause of chronic allergies in dogs.

 So, it doesn’t take long for an entire storage bin of cereal grain to become quickly contaminated.

-And because they’re so cheap, low-quality contaminated grains like these are frequently used to make dog food.
+And because they’re so cheap, contaminated grains are more likely to be found in lower quality dog food.

 Grain Molds and Their Deadly Venoms

-Of course, many dogs are allergic to the molds and spores that ultimately find their way into their daily rations.
+Of course, like humans, dogs can be allergic to the molds and spores that ultimately find their way into their daily rations.1

 Yet the greatest danger to any pet lies in the potential for ingesting the poisons produced by the molds themselves.